A nonabelian Brunn-Minkowski inequality: Introduction

-McCrudden's proof of the above result can be seen as the following ``spillover'' argument: For each $g$ in $G$, we call $X \cap gH$ a \emph{fiber} of $X$, and refer to the size of $g^{-1}X\cap H$ in $H$ as its \emph{length}.
+We now sketch a proof of McCrudden's theorem and introduce a ``spillover'' argument which we will also use later on; some of the ideas presented here are also available in McCrudden's original approach.
+For each $g$ in $G$, we call $X \cap gH$ a \emph{fiber} of $X$, and refer to the Haar measure of $g^{-1}X\cap H$ in $H$ as its \emph{length}.
 Let $\pi:G\to G/H$ be the quotient map.
 We now partition $X$ and $Y$ each into $N$ parts.
 Suppose $X=\bigcup_{i=1}^N X_i$ and $Y=\bigcup_{i=1}^N Y_i$, we require that the images under $\pi$ of the $X_i$'s are pairwise disjoint, the shortest fiber-length in each $X_i$ is at least the longest fiber-length in $X_{i-1}$, and likewise for the $Y_i$'s.